BIGJRA/BIGJRA.github.io/rejuv.md

 *Full Heal* $600

 Enter the art gallery in the right side at night.
-Someone will give you a *Green Shard.* Talk to the guy on a couch, and he’ll offer to trade a **Smeargle** for your Masquerain!
+Someone will give you a *Green Shard.* Talk to the guy on a couch, and he'll offer to trade a **Smeargle** for your Masquerain!

 Head back outside.
 At night, head to the bottom right corner of the map to get *TM67 Roost!*

-That’s all there is in these districts for now, but we’ll be back.
+That's all there is in these districts for now, but we'll be back.
 Head back to Main Street, but this time, head north.

 ## Central Square 1st Visit

 Head all the way to the top for a *Max Repel* and a *Green Shard.* A ranger will give you a *Sitrus Berry* upon losing.
-Also, at the top, you’ll find:
+Also, at the top, you'll find:

 ZCell 069: Central Square